fullcalendar/fullcalendar-docs/_docs-v3/event-dragging-resizing/drop.md

 `date` holds the [Moment](moment) of where the draggable was dropped.
 It will either have a time, or be [ambiguously-timed](moment#ambiguously-timed), depending on whether it was dropped on an all-day area or not.

-`jsEvent` holds the primitive JavaScript event, with information like mouse coordinates.
+`jsEvent` holds the jQuery event, with information like mouse coordinates.

 `ui` holds the jQuery UI information.